joolstorrentecalo/gitlab-foss/doc/ci/yaml/includes.md

 In this example, GitLab checks for the existence of `file.md` in the current project.

-Review your configuration carefully if you use `include` with `rules:exists` in an include file from a different project.
+There is a known issue if you configure `include` with `rules:exists` in an include file from a different project.
 GitLab checks for the existence of the file in the _other_ project.
 For example: